 Corporate Tax Evaluation in UAE

-A self-evaluation principle will be applicable to all businesses that come under the scope of the UAE corporate tax law.
-In other words, each business is accountable to make sure that the tax return and other supporting aspects that are provided to the FTA are complete, correct and in accordance with the regulations set forth in the UAE corporate tax law.
+A self-evaluation principle will apply to all businesses that come under the scope of the UAE corporate tax law.
+In other words, each business is accountable to make sure that the tax return and other supporting aspects that are provided to the FTA are complete, correct, and in accordance with the regulations outlined in the UAE corporate tax law.

 Furthermore, the FTA may state the way of evaluation within the duration specified in the Tax Procedures Law, in regards to reviewing filed corporate tax returns.
 This will be done to protect the integrity of the corporate tax law.